Green building certification overview:

 - Socially-conscious equity investment term-sheets

 List of top 12 certification systems:

 What does this mean for those of us practicing in the built environment?
-Step 1 is educating ourselves and our owners on how third-party rating systems can help them demonstrate compliance with funding requirements and meet their internal financial and operational performance objectives.
+Step one is educating ourselves and our owners on how third-party rating systems can help them demonstrate compliance with funding requirements and meet their internal financial and operational performance objectives.
 Here are the top 12 green building certification systems: